Skip to content

 Command Line Interface (CLI)

-Bell provides a powerful command-line interface to execute scripts, convert Postman collections, and more.
+Bell provides a powerful command-line interface to execute scripts, run test suites, convert Postman collections, and more.

 Installation